nabi-cloud/cheat-sheet/README.md

 ## Project Overview
-I had the freedom to select any HTML or CSS topic that I had learned up until now.
-The project's aim was to compile valuable information and insights into a concise yet comprehensive reference sheet.
+I had the freedom to select any HTML or CSS topic that I had learned.
+The project's aim was to compile valuable information and insights into a concise reference website.
 Some potential topics I considered were:

 HTML Tables: Mastering the art of structuring data with HTML tables.
 Exploring Other HTML Tags: An in-depth look at various HTML tags and their functionalities.